Pau111111/Todo_List_From_API/README.md

 # Vue_Gallery_From_API
-Build a small SPA capable of rendering todos from a public API using Vue
+Build a small SPA capable of rendering TODO's from a public API using Vue